CastyLoz17/python-voxel-renderer/README.md

 ## 3D Voxel renderer
-### using nothing but turtle (for rendering)
+### using nothing but tkinter (for rendering)
 #### and math (for computing)

-yes its minecraft but with pure python n stuff and yes its slow but hey it works (sequel to 3D renderer using nothing but turtle (for rendering) and math (for computing))
+yes its minecraft but with pure python n stuff but hey it works (sequel to 3D renderer using nothing but turtle (for rendering) and math (for computing))

 ## how 2 run